5hwb/convert-myboq-mego-pdf-bank-statements-to-csv/README.md

-# Script to convert PDF bank statement text data into CSV
+# MyBOQ / ME Go bank statement PDF to CSV script

-Some banks are only able to export bank transactions in PDF form via the statements, as they do not have a CSV export option.
-This poses issues when I want to copy this data over into my spreadsheets for finance accounting purposes, as I previously would've needed to manually transcribe each transaction one by one.
+This is a pipeline for converting MyBOQ and ME Go bank statement PDF files into a CSV format for easier finance accounting.
+It does the following:

-There is a Linux program called `pdftotext` which can export the contents of the PDF to a text file, which is well structured.
-But as the transaction description may be spread out over multiple lines, using regex to convert it to a CSV isn't possible.
+1. Convert the PDF file using the `pdftotext` tool into to a structured text file

-This script aims to extract the desired transaction data from the exported PDF text file and convert it into a CSV format which can then be copied to a spreadsheet.
+2. Extract transaction data from the text file with a custom Python script and convert it into a CSV format which can then be copied to a spreadsheet for further reference.

 **Before: Raw exported PDF transaction data**

 ```
-                                                  SaveU statement.
+                                                  SaveOne statement.
                                                   Statement period
-                                                  01 Jul 24 - 31 Aug 24
+                                                  01 Jul 24 - 30 Sep 24

-                       Ghuji Kolp
+                       Huji Kolp
                        000 SOME ST
-                       NICEVILLE NSW 0000
+                       NICEVILLE NSC 0000

                                                   Account summary.
-      Account name     SaveU                    Opening balance         0
+      Account name     SaveOne                    Opening balance         0

       Account BSB      ###-###
                                                   Total credits      555.00